ntddk/Abyss-Watcher/README.md

 python abyss.py -t
 ```

-The best way to use Abyss Watcher is to run it routinely from cron like this.
+The best way to use Abyss Watcher is to run it routinely from cron--with random delay--like this.

 ```
-0 0 * * * /home/ntddk/Abyss-Watcher/abyss.py -t
+0 0 * * * sleep `expr $RANDOM \% 36000`; /home/ntddk/Abyss-Watcher/abyss.py -t
 ```

 Enjoy!